-Boosting the mood: an inside look into record-breaking Moody Center
+Boosting the mood: An inside look into record-breaking Moody Center

-AUSTIN, Texas — Austin's Moody Center, the highest-grossing venue in the world for arenas of its size this year, is topping the charts in Billboard Magazine.
+AUSTIN, Texas — Austin's Moody Center was recently named the highest-grossing venue in the world for arenas of its size by Billboard Magazine.

 The venue has only been open seven months, first opening its doors in April.